vtalukdar/pega-pe/README.md

 The following softwares are required:

-  — PEGA Personal Edition 8.7 .
+  —- PEGA Personal Edition 8.7 .
 The default downloaded ZIP folder needs to be unzipped, and kept ready.
-  — Parallels Software.
-Download and install the free version of the software — Install Debian on the Parallels Software : use the default version provided in the application, and it downloads and installs it automatically.
+  —- UTM.
+It can be downloaded here : https://mac.getutm.app/.
+It is completely free.
+  —- Debian 11 XFCE.
+Download it from this link : https://mac.getutm.app/gallery/debian-11-xfce

-The PEGA server would need at least 8GB of RAM to function, and 12 GB for optimal performance.
-We also need to first install Parallels and then install a Debian Linux GNU box on Parallels software.
+The PEGA server would need at least 12GB of RAM to function, and 16 GB for optimal performance.
+Use the Graphical install option within Debian , and complete the Debian installation within UTM.
 Both are available for free, and very easy to setup.
 Once the Virtual Machine (VM) is setup, shut it down, go to Configuration —> Hardware and allocate either 8GB or 12GB RAM to it.
-Strong recommendation here is to use 12GB RAM for this box.
+Strong recommendation here is to use 16GB RAM for this box.

+PLEASE NOTE : I have given the user name as "victor", so the debian box is referred as victor@<IP Address>.
+Use appropriate name while installing it.

 Once the vm is ready the following steps needs to be performed on the VM :

 ### Step 1